navalnica/whisper-finetuning-be/readme.md

 ### Evaluation
 * Currently model hallucinates during inference a lot.
   Probable reason is that such audiofiles contain large segments of silence.
+* Check if model hallucinates on Common Voice dataset (validation & test)
-* Check if model hallucinates during training
+* Check if model hallucinates during training. not sure how to do this except by printing in append mode examples from a train batch that have large WER. it would require modifying training loop.

 #### Fleurs
 * Fleurs dataset contains multiple voicings of same sentences - confirm that. e.g.: